NSERC Industrial Biocatalysis Network

-Biocatalysis enables sustainable manufacturing and greener energy production.
+Discovery of biocatalysis for use in sustainable manufacturing and greener energy production

 It is desirable for catalysts to be highly selective.
 This improves purity, allows for easier separation, and minimizes potentially toxic side reactions.